Hong Kong has been consistently ranked as one of the least corrupt places in the world.

 The Corruption Perceptions Index of Transparency International is a composite indicator which aggregates data from a number of different data sources that provide perceptions of country analysts and business people of the level of corruption in the public sector.Corruption Perceptions Index 2021, Transparency International

-The Rule of Law Index assesses the extent which countries/territories adhere to the rule of law in practice by examining eight factors, namely constraints on government powers, absence of corruption, open government, fundamental rights, order and security, regulatory enforcement, civil justice and criminal justice.Rule of Law Index, World Justice Project
+The Rule of Law Index assesses the extent which countries/jurisdictions adhere to the rule of law in practice by examining eight factors, namely constraints on government powers, absence of corruption, open government, fundamental rights, order and security, regulatory enforcement, civil justice and criminal justice.Rule of Law Index, World Justice Project

 Hong Kong is ranked the 7th among 64 economies in its overall competitiveness.World Competitiveness Yearbook 2023, International Institute for Management Development (IMD)